API#

 \[\begin{split}Z = \begin{pmatrix} 1 & 0 \\ 0 & -1 \end{pmatrix}\end{split}\]The

--operator is somewhat special in that it makes no difference which qubits are called targets and which are called controls.
-For consistency, exactly onetarget
+Z-operator is somewhat special in that it makes no difference which qubits are called targets and which are called controls.
+For consistency, exactly onetargetqubit must be named, the rest must go in thecontrolsargument.
+However, the action of the operator is invariant under swapping thetargetfor any of thecontrols.- Parameters:

 target (int) – The target qubit of the operator.